qdu-bioinfo/Coordinated-Meta-Storms/README.md

 #### **Input data format**

-CMS requires Microbial abundance table (e.g. OTU table) to calculate the distances among microbiomes.
+CMS requires microbiome abundance table (e.g. OTU table) to calculate the distances among microbiomes.
 Currently CMS supports OTUs of Greengenes (v13-8), Greengenes2, SILVA, and RefSeq.
 More reference database will be released soon.
 The input example is as follows:

 ```
             OTU_1   OTU_2   OTU_3   ...
 OTU_M